halsafar/BeatSaberSongBrowser/README.md

 - Clicking a sorting method will resort the song list immediately.

 ## Status
+- BROKEN:
+  - Only works if you use my debug keyboard input keys to get to the song menu for some reason.
 - Only tested happy paths so far.

 ### Known Issues